stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

 *Protocol:*

 1. Define a small library `L_ref` of foundational frameworks used in the toy ecosystems.

 2. Choose admissible constants `c_tol`, `P_max`, and weights `w_consistency`, `w_practice`, `w_plurality` before inspecting the synthetic cases.

 3. For each ecosystem, compute:

    * `DeltaS_consistency(m)`,
    * `DeltaS_practice(m)`,
    * `DeltaS_plurality(m)`,
-   * `DeltaS_found(m)` and `Tension_found(m)`.
+   * `DeltaS_found(m)` and `Tension_found(m)` on the TU tension scale.

-4. Label each ecosystem by an independent human judgment as "stable" or "unstable" with respect to foundations.
+4. Label each ecosystem by an independent human judgment as “stable” or “unstable” with respect to foundations.

-5. Compare the distribution of `Tension_found(m)` between stable and unstable cases.
+5. Compare the distribution of `Tension_found(m)` between stable and unstable cases and inspect how they cluster across low and higher tension bands.

 *Metrics:*

-* Mean and variance of `Tension_found(m)` for stable vs unstable ecosystems.
+* Mean and variance of `Tension_found(m)` for stable and unstable ecosystems.
-* Rate at which high-tension scores coincide with ecosystems that are clearly fragile by construction.
+* Rate at which high-tension scores (medium or high bands) coincide with ecosystems that are clearly fragile by construction.
-* Robustness of rankings under small admissible changes in parameters.
+* Robustness of rankings and band assignments under small admissible changes in parameters.

 *Falsification conditions:*

-* If, across the toy ecosystems, there is no consistent separation between stable and unstable cases in terms of `Tension_found(m)`, then the current encoding of `DeltaS_found` is considered falsified at the effective layer.
+* If, across the toy ecosystems, there is no consistent separation between stable and unstable cases in terms of `Tension_found(m)` and their band assignments on the TU tension scale, then the current encoding of `DeltaS_found` is considered falsified at the effective layer.
-* If small admissible changes to `c_tol`, `P_max`, or weights can arbitrarily reverse the ordering of obviously stable and obviously unstable ecosystems, the encoding is considered too unstable and rejected.
+* If small admissible changes to `c_tol`, `P_max`, or weights can arbitrarily reverse the ordering of obviously stable and obviously unstable ecosystems, or move them between bands without clear structural reasons, the encoding is considered too unstable and rejected.

 *Semantics implementation note:*
-All observables are treated as hybrid: discrete choices of foundations and continuous scores for expressive power, risk, alignment, and plurality.
-No additional semantics regime is introduced beyond the metadata declaration.
+All observables are treated under the hybrid semantics declared in the header: discrete choices of foundations and continuous scores for expressive power, risk, alignment, and plurality.
+No additional semantics regime is introduced beyond this.

 *Boundary note:*
-Falsifying TU encoding != solving canonical statement.
-This experiment can reject or refine Q116 encodings, but it does not settle the philosophical question of which foundations are correct.
+Falsifying a TU encoding in this experiment does not decide which foundational system is correct.
+It only shows that the tested encoding is not an adequate effective-layer model for Q116 under the TU charters.

 ---